slhck/ffmpeg-screen-capture/README.md

 This will capture the screen with a default framerate of 25 fps and save to `recording-<date>.mkv`.
 The capture will have the local timestamp embedded at the bottom left.

 By default, the `DISPLAY` environment variable is used to determine the display to capture.
+Specify a different display with `--display`.

 See `ffmpeg-screen-capture.sh -h` for more options.